wikimedia/integration-zuul/doc/source/admin/components.rst

       of time in seconds.
 This is useful if the Zuul operator has no control over the service issueing JWTs, and the tokens are too long-lived.

+   .. attr:: skew
+      :default: 0

+      Optional integer value to compensate for skew between Zuul's and the JWT emitter's respective clocks.
+Use a negative value if Zuul's clock is running behind.

 This section can be repeated as needed with different authenticators, allowing access to privileged API actions from several JWT issuers.